- Northern Essex Community College - http://www.necc.mass.edu -

 Posted By sbaletsa On June 29, 2009 @ 3:49 pm In | Comments Disabled

-The associate in arts degree in Deaf Studies: Interpreting Transfer is designed to provide students with a broad educational experience and a foundation in American Sign Language (ASL) and Deaf Culture.
-Students in this program are exposed to the requirements of the ASL/English profession as a precursor to transferring to a bachelor degree program in interpreting.
+All ASL and DST courses, with the exception of DST101, require a DST major or permission of the instructor.
 Students must earn a minimum grade of B in all ASL courses and a minimum grade of C in DST courses in order to move to the next level of courses and for graduation.
 A minimum of 64 credit hours are required for graduation.

 Starting in the Fall of 2014, any student enrolled in an associate degree program who is new to NECC and has no academic history at the college, must take at least one course designated as intensive in each of NECC’s six core academic skills in order to graduate.
 In most cases, the program’s core required courses include these intensive courses.
 Plan to see an advisor for more complete information about this graduation requirement.